How to Get Your Tennessee

 • Agreement to meet full licensure requirements within the given timeframe

-The Practitioner License is a three-year, once-renewable license for educators who have completed or are enrolled in an Educator Preparation Program (EPP) and meet licensure expectations at the practitioner level.
+The Practitioner License is a three-year license for educators who have completed or are enrolled in an Educator Preparation Program (EPP) and meet licensure expectations at the practitioner level.
 This is the initial license for new teachers in Tennessee.

 Requirements: